 Basic Macroscopic Principles of Applied Superconductivity

 This book is on applied superconductivity, which is one of the topical issues of modern science and technology.
 At present, the prospects for the practical application of superconductivity are obvious from both economic and practical points of view.
-It can reduce heat losses and reduce the weight and size of equipment; improve the reliability of electrical devices and power systems; create new devices.
+It can reduce heat losses and reduce the weight and size of equipment, improve the reliability of electrical devices and power systems, and create new devices.
 As a result, the achievements of applied superconductivity make it possible to perform effective retrofitting of equipment for scientific research, in medicine, electric power, electrical engineering, transport, and to introduce new advanced technologies that provide higher efficiency, significantly reducing working costs.

-Concepts and Principal Provisions of Fundamental and Applied Superconductivity.
-Macroscopic Electrodynamics of Nonideal Type-II Superconductors: Isothermal Models.
-Dissipative Phenomena in Superconductors.
-Thermo-Magnetic Phenomena in Low-Tc and High-Tc Superconductors.
-Thermo-Magnetic Phenomena in Composites Based on LTS and Their Magnetic Instabilities.
-Current Instabilities in Superconducting Composites and Tapes.
-Thermal Phenomena in Composite Superconductors with an Ideal Voltage-Current Characteristic and Their Thermal Stabilization Conditions.
-Electrophysical Features of Thermal Instabilities Occurrence in Technical Superconductors with Various Nonlinearity Types of V-I Characteristics.
+1. Concepts and Principal Provisions of Fundamental and Applied Superconductivity 2.
+Macroscopic Electrodynamics of NonIdeal Type-II Superconductors: Isothermal Models 3.
+Physical Features of the Dissipative Phenomena in Superconductors in the Self-Field Modes 4.
+Thermo-Magnetic Phenomena in Low-Tc and High-Tc Superconductors 5.
+Thermo-Magnetic Phenomena in Composites Based on LTS and their Magnetic Instabilities 6.
+Current-Carrying Capacity of Superconducting Composites and Tapes: Formation and Destruction of Stable Current Modes 7.
+Thermal Phenomena in Composite Superconductors with an Ideal Voltage-Current 8.
+Electrophysical Features of Thermal Instabilities Occurrence in Technical Superconductors with Various Nonlinearity Types of V-I Characteristics